rubenruvalcaba/rappi-client/README.md

 ## Notes

-The sample uses the test server URL, change it as you need it.
+- The sample uses the test server URL, change it as you need it.
+- The library is a NET Standard project so you can reference it from NET Core or NET Framework projects